Moths of North Carolina

 Taxonomy

-Comments: Homaledra is a small genus with only four recognized species that are found in the New World.
-Two apparently undescribed species are present in Florida (Hayden, 2018).
+Comments: Homaledra is a small genus with only six recognized species that are found in the New World, including two species that were recently described from Florida (Hayden, 2021).

 Species Status: This species feeds on palm fronds and has become a significant pest in Florida where it can damage ornamental palms.
 Coconut palms appear to be the most susceptible (Howard and Abreu, 2007).